MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Direct expenses

 Direct expenses are those that are directly tied to the project itself such as specialized software, travel and meal expenses, mileage, and per-diem.

+### Discounts

+Percentage or dollar reductions in the quoted price.
+Discounts can be applied to incentivize customers.

 ### Dock management